biomarkersParkinson/tsdf/docs/tsdf_fields_table.md

 ## Mandatory fields

+This is a preliminary list of mandatory fields for the `Digital biomarkers for PD` extension.
+The list will be updated based on the upcoming discussions.

 | Field                      | Type         | Description                                                                       |
 |----------------------------|--------------|-----------------------------------------------------------------------------------|
 | `window_size_sec`          | `float`               | Size of the window (in seconds) used in the analysis.                             |